ajohlander/anjo-matlab/README.md

 Usage
 ----------
-Use the functions from any directory using anjo.function_name(...).
+Use the functions from any directory using:
+>  anjo.function_name(...)

 Most "get functions" requires data to have been downloaded to a directory "~/Data/caalocal".
 Can use anjo.import_c_data to download data to this local directory.